 As for the ‘ratatouille garlic bread’ part, it wasn’t exactly science.
 We did the garlic bread in the toaster oven while the ratatouille stewed, and then once the bread was done, spooned the stew over the top.
 If you want to eat it this way then I’d suggest cutting everything a little smaller than what you see in the pictures.
 With these shapes, it kind of made a delicious mess. =] This stew would also be good with pasta, rice, etc.

-- 1 c. cherry tomatoes, halved (with their juices)
+- 1 cup cherry tomatoes halved (with their juices)

-- scant ¼ c. sliced fresh basil (plus more for garnish)
+- 1/4 cup sliced fresh basil (plus more for garnish)

-- 2 tb. balsamic vinegar (I used white balsamic)
+- 2 tbsp balsamic vinegar (I used white balsamic)

 - Warm the olive oil in the bottom of a saucepan.
 Add the garlic and onions and sprinkle them with salt, and cook until slightly softened, about 2 minutes.